ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 ## Ordering Zerto for a new instance
 {: #zerto_ordering-new}

 1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
-Zerto is in the Business continuity and migration category.
+Zerto is in the Data resiliency and migration category.
 2. Open the category, locate Zerto, and toggle its switch on.
 3. Select **Edit** to review and specify the information.
 4. If you enter or change information, click **Save**.